Ancient Egyptian Art: An Introduction

 In this picture, the goddess Isis (the one with the horned headdress) is leading Queen Nefertari by the hand.
 As in the picture above, Isis is wearing a horned headdress.
 But instead of including a vulture in the headdress as above, she wears the cobra-shaped symbol.

 Many people believe this picture depicts Hathor because of the horned headdress.
-However, in Egyptian art, the horned headdress can be used for either Isis and Hathor.
+However, in Egyptian art, the horned headdress can be used for either Isis or Hathor.
 Sometimes the only way to tell which goddess appears in a given image is to examine the hieroglyphics next to her.
 In this example, the hieroglyphics in front of the goddess' face include the throne-shaped symbol that is used to depict Isis' name in hieroglyphics.
 (In the funerary scene above, this throne appears on top of Isis' head.)
 The hieroglyphics behind the goddess' ankles in the photo to the right also include the throne symbol.
 In contrast, the symbol used to represent Hathor's name does not appear at all in this picture.

 How do we know that the woman in the dress is Nefertari?
 From the cartouches next to her, which portrays the name Nefertari in hieroglyphics.